 - Services infrastructure

 - Water related headworks, treatment and reticulation facilities

-- Sewage servicing, treatment and reticulation facilities
+- o Sewage servicing, treatment and reticulation facilities

-- Electricity generation and reticulation
+- o Electricity generation and reticulation

 - Natural gas distribution

-- Telecommunications
+- o Telecommunications

 - Transport infrastructure

-- Roads
+- o Roads

-- Railways
+- o Railways

 - Water cycle management infrastructure

-- Stormwater drainage infrastructure
+- o Stormwater drainage infrastructure

 - Flood management works

 - Water quality management facilities

 - Social infrastructure and open space

-- o Schools and other education facilities
+- Schools and other education facilities

-- Hospitals, clinics and other health facilities
+- o Hospitals, clinics and other health facilities

 - Recreational and sporting facilities

 - o Arts and cultural facilities, entertainment venues

-- Law and order facilities
+- o Law and order facilities

-- Cemeteries
+- o Cemeteries

-The Metropolitan Plan for Sydney 2036 establishes a need for around 170,000 new homes in greenfield areas of Sydney, to which the 4,500 dwellings proposed for the East Leppington Precinct will contribute.
+The Draft Metropolitan Strategy for Sydney 2031 establishes a need for around 427,000 new homes in South-West Subregion of Sydney, to which the 4,400 dwellings proposed for the East Leppington Precinct will contribute.

 New residential development makes additional demands on infrastructure, requiring new or upgraded roads, services, public transport, health and community facilities and parks.
-Utility providers, State Government agencies, Councils and the developers of greenfield areas each have a role in delivering the necessary infrastructure that will sustain these new communities.
+Utility providers, State Government agencies, Councils and the developers of greenfield areas each will have a role in delivering the necessary infrastructure that will sustain these new communities.